HusseinKasim/Chatbot/README.md

 # Chatbot
-Basic LLM Chatbot made with React, FastAPI, PostgreSQL and Groq.
+Basic LLM Chatbot made with React, FastAPI, PostgreSQL and Groq API.

 The website can be accessed here: https://chatbot-r1ui.onrender.com